cbcrg/nf-phdcourse19/README.md

 ## Nextflow hands-on

-During this tutorial you will implement a proof of concept of a RNA-Seq pipeline which:
+During this tutorial you will implement a proof of concept of a RNA-seq pipeline which:

 1. Indexes a trascriptome file.
 2. Performs quality controls